qingbo/foreman_cfssl/README.md

 ## foreman_cfssl

 A Foreman plugin that uses CFSSL to generate certificates, plus a little management.
+It adds a "Certificates" sub-item to "Infrastructure" menu.

 ### Warning